Amateur Photographer verdict

 Looking at Fujifilm’s X-series range of mirrorless cameras, it’s difficult to see any other company offering such a comprehensive and compelling range of cameras.
 Not only do you get excellent handling, design and controls, but also in-body image stabilisation, and a high resolution 40MP sensor, that no other APS-C camera brand can match.

 In fact, the X-T50 offers a higher resolution than a lot of full-frame mirrorless cameras, and is considerably cheaper than the most of them.
 Combine all this with the wide-range of relatively compact Fujifilm X-mount lenses, and you have a real winner here.
-The only people who may not be perfectly served by the X-T50, are those interested primarily in video, with the full-tiling screen found on other models being a better option.
+The only people who may not be perfectly served by the X-T50, are those interested primarily in video, with the fully-tilting screen found on other models being a better option.

 Amateur Photographer Testbench Gold